 - There are 2 usual causes of pore performance on the track 1/ there is a faulty or incorrect antenna fitted.
 2/ the noise is not being canceled when the car is on the track, so you just cant understand what is being said.

-- See above (antenna loop is the #1 issue we see).
+- See above (coax loop is the #1 issue we see).
 Next, make sure the antenna ground is good and you are running the correct antenna setup (tin top vs. fiberglass and UHF vs. VHF).

 - Check the mic location in helmet kit and crew headset (see Helmet Install).
 Again, we see this over and over… The mic must be touching your lips!

-- Check to see if the antenna coax is broken (Ohm Meter) from the Gold tip at the BNC in the car to the roof top removal connection.
+- Check to see if the coax is broken (Ohm Meter) from the Gold tip at the BNC in the car to the roof top removal connection.

 - VHF is more used in Off Road and Off Shore racing and has a greater range over water and through trees, but not so good through buildings and cars.